Privacy Policy

 To provide candidates with HR related support and services;

-To market events, promotions, competitions, webinars, reports, our services, news or relevant industry updates.
-Depending on which jurisdiction you are in, we may be required to give you an option to “opt-in” and we will always provide you with an option to “opt-out” with each marketing communication;
+To market events, promotions, competitions, webinars, reports, our services, news, or relevant industry updates.
+Depending on which jurisdiction you are in, we may be required to give you an option to "opt-in" and we will always provide you with an option to "opt-out" with each marketing communication;

-As required by law or regulation;
+As required by applicable laws;

 For our business purposes, such as data analysis, audits, fraud monitoring and prevention;

-We rely on the following main grounds to process Personal Data of candidates, clients, suppliers, web users or other third parties:
+We rely on the following main grounds to process personal data of candidates, clients, suppliers, web users, or other third parties:

-Necessary for entering into, or performing, a contract – to perform obligations that we undertake in providing a service to you, or to take steps at your request to enter into a contract with us;
+Necessary for entering into, or performing, a contract -- to perform obligations that we undertake in providing a service to you, or to take steps at your request to enter into a contract with us;

-Necessary for compliance with a legal obligation – we are subject to certain legal requirements which may require us to process your Personal Data.
-We may also be obliged by law to disclose your Personal Data to a regulatory body or law enforcement agency;
+Necessary for compliance with a legal obligation -- we are subject to certain legal requirements which may require us to process your personal data.
+We may also be obliged by law to disclose your personal data to a regulatory body or law enforcement agency;

-Necessary for the purposes of Legitimate Interests – we, or a third party, will process your Personal Data for the purposes of our (or a third party's) Legitimate Interests, provided we have established that those interests are not overridden by your rights and freedoms, including your right to have your Personal Data protected.
-Our Legitimate Interests include responding to requests and enquiries from you or a third party, optimizing our website and customer experience, informing you about our products and services and ensuring that our operations are conducted in an appropriate and efficient manner;
+Necessary for the purposes of legitimate interests -- we, or a third party, will process your personal data for the purposes of our (or a third party's) legitimate interests, provided we have established that those interests are not overridden by your rights and freedoms, including your right to have your personal data protected.
+Our legitimate interests include responding to requests and enquiries from you or a third party, optimizing our website and customer experience, informing you about our products and services, and ensuring that our operations are conducted in an appropriate and efficient manner;

-Consent – in some circumstances, we may ask for your consent to process your Personal Data;
+Consent -- in some circumstances, we may ask for your consent to process your personal data;

 Necessary to protect the vital interests of the data subject or of another natural person.